 If the Resource Coordination Transfer Container IE is included in the UE CONTEXT MODIFICATION RESPONSE, the gNB-CU shall transparently transfer this information for the purpose of resource coordination as described in TS 36.423 [9], TS 38.423 [28].

-If the CellGroupConfig IE is included in the DU to CU RRC Information IE contained in the UE CONTEXT MODIFICATION RESPONSE message, the gNB-CU shall perform RRC Reconfiguration as described in TS 38.331 [8].
+If the DU to CU RRC Information IE is included in the UE CONTEXT MODIFICATION RESPONSE message, the gNB-CU shall perform RRC Reconfiguration as described in TS 38.331 [8].
 The CellGroupConfig IE shall transparently be signaled to the UE as specified in TS 38.331 [8].

 If the UE-CapabilityRAT-ContainerList IE is included in the UE CONTEXT SETUP MODIFICATION REQUEST, the gNB-DU shall take this information into account for UE specific configurations.